dguess/mina-node-dashboard/README.md

 ## Step 3: Set up the Discord Notification Channel in Grafana

-Open up your Grafana dashboard (http://IP_ADDRESS:3000/) and select 'Alerts' and then 'Notification Channels'
+Open up your Grafana dashboard (http://IP_ADDRESS:3000/) and select 'Alerts' and then 'Notification Channels'.

 ![Grafana Alerts Example](./screenshot-alerts-5.png)